In this article:

 How many votes do I have?

-Two votes – an electorate vote for the candidate you think would best represent your local electorate, and a party vote for the party you wish to support.
+At a General Election, you have two votes – an electorate vote for the candidate you think would best represent your local electorate, and a party vote for the party you wish to support.

 How do parties make it into Parliament?